-- 4.3 The gift is of purely token, promotional advertising value given to a wide range of people, e.g. pens, key rings and other promotional items.
-As such promotional gifts will usually be less than fifty pounds in value generally there will be no need to register but in cases of doubt Members should err on the side of caution and register the gift. - 4.4 A small gift where refusal would cause needless offence and the giver is not currently seeking a decision or business from the Council.
+- usually be less than fifty pounds in value generally there will be no need to register but in cases of doubt Members should err on the side of caution and register the gift. - 4.4 A small gift where refusal would cause needless offence and the giver is not currently seeking a decision or business from the Council.
 Again because such gifts would be of a small value generally there will be no need to register but in cases of doubt Members should err on the side of caution and register the gift. - 4.5 A gift to the Council.
 This is particularly relevant to the Mayor or Deputy Mayor who may receive gifts on behalf of the Council.
-A separate record of such gifts is maintained by the Mayor's Secretary. - 4.6 Cash or monetary gifts should always be refused without exception and the refusal notified to the Monitoring Officer as set out in paragraph 4.2 above. - 4.7 Gifts given as prizes at exhibitions, conferences, seminars etc. as part of a free raffle or draw may be accepted but they belong to the Council and should be registered with the Monitoring Officer as soon as reasonably practicable (notwithstanding. that their value may be less than the fifty pounds specified in the Members Code of Conduct).
-The Monitoring Officer in consultation with the Chairman of the Governance Committee will determine whether it is appropriate to retain the gift in question. - 4.8 Whilst it may be acceptable to accept a token or small gift on one occasion Members should refuse repeated gifts, even if these are individually not of a significant value.
+A separate record of such gifts is maintained by the Mayor's Secretary.
+Gifts made to the Mayor's charities need not be recorded. - 4.6 Gifts given as prizes at exhibitions, conferences, seminars etc. as part of a free raffle or draw may be accepted but they belong to the Council and should be registered with the Monitoring Officer as soon as reasonably practicable (notwithstanding, that their value may be less than the fifty pounds specified in the Members Code of Conduct).
+The Monitoring Officer in consultation with the Chairman of the Governance Committee will determine whether it is appropriate to retain the gift in question. - 4.7 Whilst it may be acceptable to accept a token or small gift on one occasion Members should refuse repeated gifts, even if these are individually not of a significant value. - 4.8 Cash or monetary gifts should always be refused without exception and the refusal notified to the Monitoring Officer as set out in paragraph 4.2 above.